digital-asset/daml/docs/source/daml/intro/3_Data.rst

   Try putting ``assert False`` somewhere in a script and see what happens to the script result.

 With templates and these native types, it's already possible to write a schema akin to a table in a relational database.
-Below, ``Token`` is extended into a simple ``CashBalance``, administered by a party in the role of an accountant.
+Below, ``Token`` is extended into a simple ``CashBalance``, administered by a party in the role of an accountant:

 .. literalinclude:: daml/daml-intro-3/daml/Native.daml
   :language: daml